-Additionally, because students have diverse motivations, a vital learning activity can involve asking how learning activities, assignments, or outcomes connect with their own goals and values.
-Research suggests that short writing activities encourage students to explain a concept of their choosing from the material and discuss its importance or help you to identify ways to make the content relevant (Harackiewicz et al., 2016).
+Additionally, because students have diverse motivations, a vital learning activity can involve asking how learning activities, assignments, or outcomes connect with their goals and values.
+Research suggests that short writing activities encourage students to explain a concept of their choosing from the material and discuss its importance or help them to identify ways to make the content relevant (Harackiewicz et al., 2016).

 - Flexible deadlines or asking for student suggestions before making final assignment decisions are simple techniques that can be particularly helpful.

 - Assignments, where small groups develop materials to teach peers new content or skills, are also highly effective.
 These can be low-tech products such as study guides created in Google docs or slides or more sophisticated culminating assignments.

 ***** Brown University’s Sheridan’s guide, Inclusive Approaches To Support Student Assignments in Times of Disruption, suggests other suggestions for asynchronous assessments and assignments.

 While our students may be generally comfortable with apps and other digital tools, it will be essential to help support their sense of competence in this altered learning environment.
 Self-Determination Theory (Ryan & Deci, 2000) suggests three ways to shape the learning environment that will promote intrinsic motivation for our students: increasing their sense of competence, relatedness, and autonomy.
 For students, this way may sound like, “I understand what I need to do, and I have the skills and resources to succeed.”
 Clear instructions and links to accessible resources will go a long way.